Hi Friends!

 The Steps

-4. With your ruler draw 4 rectangles 3 in (L) x 1.5 in (W) on the blue paper and cut out.
+3. With your ruler draw 4 rectangles 3 in (L) x 1.5 in (W) on the blue paper and cut them out.

-5. Glue blue rectangles to upper left corner.
+Glue the blue rectangles to the upper left corner of the red paper.

 optional: Write a message on the flag or use different colors for the stars.
 Use the WAVY SCISSORS: Cut the ends with the special scissors or all around the edges.

-11. Again, the hot glue gun works much better here.
-Add a thin line of hot glue then wait about 5 seconds before placing the yarn carefully.
+7. Again, the hot glue gun works best, add a thin line of hot glue then wait about 5 seconds before placing the yarn carefully.
 The glue should be warm to the touch.

 That’s it!